Blaizzy/BiSeNet-Implementation/README.md

 # BiSeNet-Implementation
-This repo contains the code for a fierce t attempt to implement this amazing Research paper.
+This repo contains the code for a fierce attempt to implement this amazing Research paper using Python, TensorFlow, Matplotlib and Numpy.